 - Iface: Name of the network interface.

-The image below is showing all the columns.
+The image below shows all the columns from the output.

 Similar Readings